 Advising & Registration

-- August 3: SOLAR opens for new students to register for additional courses
+- July 6: SOLAR Day One opens for new students to register for one course in fall and one in spring

 Transfer students can find out more on our Transfer Advising & Registration page.

-Some useful links to help you with your planning are below.
+Read on for information and useful links to help you with your planning for summer registration:

 Keep in mind that some majors require you to get started in that department right away in order to graduate on time.
 You will need to select classes (and labs, conferences, etc.) that don't conflict with each other.
 Not all courses are open to first-year students.
 Fortunately, there are several online resources to help you plan: